Table of Contents

 What CARF Surveyors Actually Cite

 The pattern is consistent.
 Surveyors do not spend most of their time on your mission statement.
 They spend it on whether your written policies match what staff actually do at 9pm on a Saturday.
-CARF assists providers in improving the quality of their services by applying sets of quality standards during a consultative on-site survey.
-A consultative posture does not mean a soft one.

-• Person-centered planning that is not actually person-centered.
+- Person-centered planning that is not actually person-centered.
 Treatment plans copy-pasted across clients.
 Goals written in clinician language the client could not repeat.
 No documented client signature on plan changes.
 Surveyors read charts.
 They notice.

-How CARF Findings Travel to Regulators
+How CARF Findings Travel to Federal Regulators

 Aligning CARF With ASAM 4 and Your Compliance Program

-We tie CARF preparation directly to the seven elements of an effective compliance program published by HHS-OIG.
-Implementing written policies, procedures and standards of conduct.
-Designating a compliance officer and compliance committee.
-Conducting effective training and education.
-Developing effective lines of communication.
-Conducting internal monitoring and auditing.
-Enforcing standards through well-publicized disciplinary guidelines.
-Responding promptly to detected offenses and undertaking corrective action.
+Our team ties CARF preparation directly to the seven elements of an effective compliance program published by HHS-OIG.
 Done well, the same evidence supports both your CARF survey and an OIG-style compliance program review.
-The updated General Compliance Program Guidance also includes recommendations to conduct annual internal risk assessments, to consider quality of care as a component of the compliance program, and to emphasize the importance of a board’s and executive leadership’s oversight of compliance.
-CARF surveyors are reading quality-of-care evidence.
-So is OIG.
+The Office of the Inspector General (OIG) of the U.S. Department of Health and Human Services (HHS) published the General Compliance Program Guidance (GCPG) on November 6, 2023.
+The GCPG provides updated descriptions of the seven elements of an effective compliance program that health care entities have long relied upon.
+The new guidance also includes recommendations to conduct annual internal risk assessments, to consider quality of care as a component of the compliance program, and to emphasize the importance of a board’s and executive leadership’s oversight of compliance.

 What to Do in the 12 Months Before a Survey